At exactly 4:00 p.m., the bus began to move.

 The two were quiet at first.
 Not by choice—Niloy had tried—but by gravity.
-Stranger, as always, had his head bent low, long fingers scrolling through his phone, face lit coldly by its pale screen.
-His expression was unreadable, carved from still water.
+Stranger, as always, had his head bent low, long fingers scrolling through his phone, face pale in its glow.
+His expression remained unreadable, carved from still water.

 He glanced around.
-The windows were tinted too dark, almost black.
-It was impossible to see the outside world.
+The windows were tinted almost black.
+Outside, the world was entirely obscured.

 He tried to swallow it down.
-His fingers tightened around the seat's edge as he leaned a little toward Stranger, forcing his voice into something casual.
+Fingers tightened around the seat's edge as he leaned slightly toward Stranger, forcing his voice into casualness.

 "Stranger," he said, lips curving faintly, "Why don't you take a regular coach?
 This one looks expensive."

-Stranger gave no response.
-Not even a flicker of acknowledgement.
+Stranger gave no reply.
+Not even a flicker.

-Niloy glanced at him, then at the window again.
-"And the glass... it's too dark.
+Niloy looked again at the window.
+"And the glass...
+It's too dark.
 Can't see anything outside."

-But Niloy wasn't the type to be discouraged easily.
-He tilted his head, speaking more to the window now than the man beside him.
+Niloy wasn't easily discouraged.
+He tilted his head, speaking more to the glass than to the man beside him.

 "I like sitting by the window.
 I love watching people—how they're always rushing, always busy with something.
 Kids playing on the roadside, old uncles smoking under tea stalls... even if I don't know them, it feels like I belong to their world."

-Two conductors moved down the aisle, checking on the passengers, their quiet footsteps blending with the hum of the engine.
+Two conductors moved down the aisle, their quiet footsteps blending with the hum of the engine.

-"In Bangladesh," Niloy continued, "we have sleeping coaches too, but mostly for long distances—like Cox's Bazar to Dhaka.
-I've never taken one before, though.
+"In Bangladesh," Niloy continued, "we have sleeping coaches too, mostly for long distances—like Cox's Bazar to Dhaka.
+I've never taken one before.
 I usually choose the regular chair coach.
 I like to stay awake and look outside."

 The bus rolled forward.
-The road stretched ahead, but Niloy's voice wandered behind.
+The road stretched ahead, but Niloy's voice drifted backward, carried by memory.

-"If I were home right now, I'd be seeing so many things.
+"If I were home now, I'd see so many things.
 Green fields, rice paddies, small roadside bazaars filled with color and noise.
 Women haggling, children chasing dogs.
 It's messy, but it's mine."

-His voice held a smile, but his eyes didn't.
-There was something behind them.
-Something soft.
-Something quietly breaking.
+His voice held a smile, but his eyes betrayed him—soft, quietly breaking.

 His gaze, dark as inkstone water, lingered on Niloy's face.

-The boy was still turned toward the window, his lashes catching what little light there was.
-His words carried warmth, but the corners of his lips betrayed him—lifted too tightly.
-His eyes had the sheen of someone who was remembering more than he was saying.
+The boy was still turned toward the window, lashes catching the faint light.
+His words carried warmth, but the corners of his lips tightened, betraying more than he admitted.
+His eyes shimmered with memory.

 "Selfish.
 Illegal immigrant."